Mi-V-Soft-RISC-V/PolarFire-Eval-Kit/docs/design_dgc3/README.md

 > * The board needs to be programmed with DGC3 bitstream.
 Refer to this section, run the [Libero Design](#Running Libero SoC in GUI mode, with Script Arguments)

     1. Once the board has been powered-on, hold SW8 to enable the Bootstrap functionality in the MIV_ESS.
 Then press and release SW6 or SW7 to perform a system reset request or reset cycle the board.
-    2. MIV_ESS copies a program from the PF_uPROM component to the MIV_RV32 Tightly-Coupled Memory (TCM) via the TCM APB Slave (TAS) interface.
+    2. MIV_ESS copies a program from the PF_uPROM component to the MIV_RV32 Tightly-Coupled Memory (TCM) via the TCM APB Target (TAS) interface.
     3. When the transfer from PF_uPROM component is complete, MIV_ESS releases MIV_RV32 core from reset and MIV_RV32 is allowed to boot the program from TCM.
     4. The LEDs on the PolarFire Eval Kit will start blinking, signifying Bootstrap has completed its transfer and SW6 can then be released.